-- 7 In the New Name field, specify a name for the new report definition, then click Rename. - 8 From the taskbar, select Schedule > Edit Schedule. - 9 Set the scheduling parameters for the new report definition, then click OK. - 10 From the taskbar, click Edit. - 11 In the Description field, enter a new description. - 12 Click OK to save the report definition parameters.
+- 7 In the New Name field, specify a name for the new report definition, then click Rename. - 8 From the taskbar, select Schedule > Edit Schedule. - 9 Set the scheduling parameters for the new report definition, then click OK. - 10 From the taskbar, click Edit. - 11 In the Description field, enter a new description. - 12 Click Save.